bewersdorflab/quant-condensate/README.md

-# pyme-plugin
+# quant-condensate
-Template for making plug-ins for the Python-Microscopy Environment (PYME)
+Cluster analysis for Courchaine et al, 2020

-## Instructions
+## Prereq's:
-1. Install the PYthon Microscopy Environment (PYME) on python3
-2. Run `python quant_condensate/install_plugin.py` to make PYME aware of this plugin
+1. Install Python 3.6 using miniconda or anaconda
+2. Install python-microscopy environment (instructions at http://python-microscopy.org/doc/Installation/InstallationWithAnaconda.html, though the manual route may be necessary at the moment if you want to load in two-f tiffs as this requires changing a line in pyme (andrew will change pyme to fix this when he can, though reminders never hurt)
+3. Make sure you have scipy>=1.3 installed.
-3. Run `python setup.py develop` or `python setup.py install` in the top directory of this repository
+4. Clone this repository and install via setuptools (run `python setup.py develop` or `python setup.py install` in the top directory)
+5. Register the plugin modules with PYME by running `"`python quant_condensate/install_plugin.py", again from the top directory